3DCoded/3MS/docs/instructions.md

 An optional board enclosure for the SKR Mini E3 is available [here](https://www.printables.com/model/459809-bigtreetech-skr-mini-e3-v3-enclosure).

 Additionaly, an optional univeral mount for the MK8 extruder using M3 bolts is available [here](assets/stls/mk8m3.stl).
-If you use this mount, bolt it to your printer's frame/enclosure before continuing.

 Next, assemble the MK8 extruders onto the NEMA17 motors using the provided instructions that came with them.
 If you use the mount above, make sure it is in between the MK8 and NEMA17.